semgrep/bento/README.md

 $ bento archive
 ```

 Bento is at its best when run automatically.
-See [Running Bento in CI](#running-bento-in-ci) and [Running Bento as a Git Hook](#running-bento-as-a-git-hook) for details.
+See [Integrations](#integrations) for details.

 ### Command Line Options
 ```